 Vegan Diet Danger #5 Plant foods don’t contain real Vitamin A, only the precursors that require conversion.

 Real vitamin A, called retinol is only found in animal foods.
-Plant foods contain vitamin A precursors, such as beta-carotene that requires conversion into real vitamin A by the liver and intesines if conditions are right.
-However, some gene mutations can decrease ones ability to make this converstion by up to 90%!
+Plant foods contain vitamin A precursors, such as beta-carotene that requires conversion into real vitamin A by the liver and intestines if conditions are right.
+However, some gene mutations can decrease ones ability to make this conversion by up to 90%!
 Aside from genetic mutations that can impact ones ability to get real vitamin A from plant foods like carrots and sweet potatoes, there are also non-genetic factors such as poor gut health, low thyroid function, liver disease, and nutritional deficiencies that can greatly reduce your body’s ability to make this conversion.

 Vegan Diet Danger #6 Plant-based diets can decrease digestive juices.